t-chx/blog/_posts/2015-09-01-desktop-editor.md

 author: samypesse
 ---

-The desktop editor than many of you loved and cherished is back !
+The desktop editor that many of you loved and cherished is back !

 <!-- more -->